Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 Utilising the Jinja templating language and features of Flask, a `base` template page will be created containing the following important features, that will be displayed on all pages throughout the website:

-- A minimal navigation menu with logged in pages hidden to new users, providing access to only the `sign up` and `login` pages.
+- A minimal navigation menu with logged-in pages hidden from new users, providing access to only the `sign up` and `login` pages.

-    - Logged in users will have access to `Leagues, Titles, Members, Notes` pages, along with a `log out button`.
+    - Logged-in users will have access to the `Leagues, Titles, Members & Notes` pages, along with a `log out button`.

     - It will be responsive and collapse on smaller devices into a "burger icon" menu.

-    - Contain a greeting to logged in users.
+    - Contain a greeting to logged-in users.
 Providing positive feedback and a reminder that they are indeed signed in.

-- A clean footer containing a link to the website developers GitHub & a copyright disclaimer.
+- A clean footer containing a link to the website developer's GitHub & a copyright disclaimer.

 - The ability to display Alerts (Flash Messages) to the user directly under the header.
 So that user expectations on their placement are met and maintained no matter what page they're on.